|Table of Contents |

 In T’s witness statement he wrote;

-“I remember a few crew members comment about them (my P.A’s) not sounding particularly professional.”
+“I remember a few crew members commenting about them (my P.A’s) not sounding particularly professional.”

 Were this to be true he could have addressed this in anonymous upward feedback that he was required to write on me.
-He didn’t complete that or do feedback appraisals on any of his crew despite it being mandatory for both sectors.
+He didn’t complete that or write feedback on any of his crew despite it being mandatory for both sectors.

-He had told me prior to the pre-flight briefing he didn’t have his iPad but the appraisals could have been done on paper.
-That’s how they had always been done previously.
-If he didn’t have the forms he could have asked me, I had plenty.
+He told me prior to the pre-flight briefing he didn’t have his iPad but the feedback could have been done on paper.
+If he didn’t have the correct paperwork he could have asked me for it.

 There were no complaints about me or my ability as a flight manager on the Voice of Customer questionnaires and no complaints were received by Customer Relations.